Shortcut for mouse.move(x, y[, options]), mouse.down([options]), mouse.up([options]).

 Every

-object has its own Mouse, accessible with page.mouse.
+pageobject has its own Mouse, accessible with page.mouse.